Atrial Fibrillation (AFib)

-Cardioversion is a procedure used to return an abnormal heartbeat to a normal rhythm.
+Cardioversion is a procedure used to reset an abnormal heart rhythm to a normal rhythm.
 This procedure is used when the heart is beating very fast or irregular.
 This is called an arrhythmia.
-Arrhythmias can cause problems such as fainting, stroke, heart attack, and even sudden cardiac death.
+Arrhythmias can cause problems.
+These include fainting, stroke, heart attack, and even sudden cardiac death.
 With electrical cardioversion, a high-energy shock is sent to the heart to reset a normal rhythm.
-It is different from chemical cardioversion, in which medicines are used to try to restore a normal rhythm.
+It's different from chemical cardioversion.
+In this procedure, medicines are used to try to restore a normal rhythm.

-Normally, a special group of cells begin the electrical signal to start your heartbeat.
-These cells are in the sinoatrial (SA) node.
+A special group of cells normally begin the electrical signal to start your heartbeat.
+These cells are in the sinoatrial node.
 This node is in the right atrium, the upper right chamber of the heart.
 The signal quickly travels down the heart’s conducting system on the way to the ventricles, the two lower chambers of the heart.
-As it travels, the signal triggers nearby parts of the heart to contract.
+The signal sets off nearby parts of the heart to contract as it travels.
 This organized pattern helps the heart contract in a coordinated way.

 Why might I need an electrical cardioversion?

 Electrical cardioversion can help treat several different abnormal heart rhythms.
-It is commonly used to treat atrial fibrillation (AFib).
+It's commonly used to treat sustained arrhythmias, such as atrial fibrillation (Afib).
 With this condition, the atria of the heart quiver instead of beating the right way.
-Symptoms of AFib may include shortness of breath, fatigue, and a very fast heartbeat.
+Symptoms of Afib may include shortness of breath, fatigue, and a very fast heartbeat.
 It can also increase risk for stroke.

-If this is your first time having AFib, your healthcare provider may be more likely to suggest cardioversion.
-He or she may also want you to have it if you have ongoing AFib, especially if it gives you severe symptoms.
+If this is your first time having Afib, your healthcare provider may be more likely to suggest cardioversion.
+Your provider may also want you to have it if you have ongoing Afib, especially if it gives you severe symptoms.
 Electrical cardioversion works better and is used more often than chemical cardioversion.
+It's also faster.

-Electrical cardioversion is also useful for treating other abnormal heart rhythms, like atrial flutter, which is similar to AFib.
-It can also be used to treat certain kinds of supraventricular tachycardias and ventricular tachycardia (VT).
+Electrical cardioversion is also useful for treating other abnormal heart rhythms, like atrial flutter, which is similar to Afib.
+It can also be used to treat certain kinds of supraventricular tachycardias and ventricular tachycardia.
 These types of heart rhythms can cause heart rates that are too fast.
 This can prevent the heart from pumping enough blood.

-You may need an emergency electrical cardioversion right away if you have severe symptoms from your heart rhythm.
+You may need an electrical cardioversion soon if you have severe symptoms from your heart rhythm.